rapa-mit/CanvasBeaver/PARTIAL_GRADING_GUIDE.md

 Drop lowest is applied AFTER filtering to graded assignments:
 - Only graded assignments in each category are considered
 - Lowest is dropped from the graded set
-- Weights are recalculated based on remaining graded assignments
+- Category weight remains the same (full weight) as long as the category has graded work

 ### Anomaly Detection
 Anomaly detection still works and uses only graded assignments for pattern analysis.